guillaumebriday/custom-element-password-toggle/README.md

 ## Getting started

+This component is a [Custom Element](https://developer.mozilla.org/en-US/docs/Web/Web_Components) written in pure vanilla JavaScript.
+It's designed to toggle the password visibility in an easy way.

 ## Installation

 This package is written with the new ES6 syntax.
 You can import it directly in your browser with [UNPKG](https://unpkg.com/).